 The Company records its investment in receivable portfolios at cost, which represents a significant discount from the contractual receivable balances due.
-The Company computes the fair value of its investment in receivable portfolios by discounting the estimated future cash flows generated by its proprietary forecasting models.
+The Company computes the fair value of its investment in receivable portfolios using Level 3 inputs by discounting the estimated future cash flows generated by its proprietary forecasting models.
 The key inputs include the estimated future gross cash flow, average cost to collect, and discount rate.
 In accordance with authoritative guidance related to fair value measurements, the Company estimates the average cost to collect and discount rates based on its estimate of what a market participant might use in valuing these portfolios.
-The determination of such inputs requires significant judgment, including assessing the assumed buyer's cost structure, its determination of whether to include fixed costs in its valuation, its collection strategies, and determining the appropriate weighted average cost of capital.
+The determination of such inputs requires significant judgment, including assessing the assumed market participant's cost structure, its determination of whether to include fixed costs in its valuation, its collection strategies, and determining the appropriate weighted average cost of capital.
 The Company evaluates the use of these key inputs on an ongoing basis and refines the data as it continues to obtain better information from market participants in the debt recovery and purchasing business.

-In the Company's current analysis, the estimated blended market participant cost to collect and discount rate is approximately 50.3% and 12.0%, respectively, for United States portfolios and approximately 30.1% and 12.9%, respectively, for United Kingdom portfolios.
-Using this method, the fair value of investment in receivable portfolios approximates the carrying value as of December 31, 2014 and 2013.
-A 100 basis point fluctuation in the cost to collect and discount rate used would result in an increase or decrease in the fair value of United States and Europe portfolios by approximately \$37.4 million and \$41.3 million, respectively, as of December 31, 2014.
+In the Company's current analysis, the estimated blended market participant cost to collect and discount rate is approximately 50.3% and 10.5%, respectively, for U.S. portfolios, approximately 30% and 12.5%, respectively, for Europe portfolios and approximately 32.5% and 11.0%, respectively for other geographies.
+Using this method, the fair value of investment in receivable portfolios approximates the carrying value as of December 31, 2015 and 2014.
+A 100 basis point fluctuation in the cost to collect and discount rate used would result in an increase or decrease in the fair value of United States, Europe and other geographies portfolios by approximately \$38.2 million, \$53.2 million and \$5.8 million, respectively, as of December 31, 2015.
 This fair value calculation does not represent, and should not be construed to represent, the underlying value of the Company or the amount which could be realized if its investment in receivable portfolios were sold.
-The carrying value of the investment in receivable portfolios was \$2.1 billion and \$1.6 billion as of December 31, 2014 and 2013, respectively.
+The carrying value of the investment in receivable portfolios was \$2.4 billion and \$2.1 billion as of December 31, 2015 and 2014, respectively.